Destinations Greece Athens

 Must orderblack cod miso + the omakase

-Nobu Matsuhisa's outpost on the Athenian Riviera, inside the Four Seasons Astir Palace in Vouliagmeni — the dinner that justifies the 25-minute cab from central Athens.
+Nobu Matsuhisa’s outpost on the Athenian Riviera, inside the Four Seasons Astir Palace in Vouliagmeni, and the dinner worth the 25-minute cab from central Athens.
 The Nobu greatest hits (black cod miso, yellowtail jalapeño, rock shrimp tempura) on a terrace over the Aegean.
-Pair with a swim at the hotel's beach in the afternoon; reserve sunset.
+Pair it with an afternoon swim at the hotel beach, and reserve for sunset.

 Athenian RivieraFour Seasons Astir Palace25-min cab from centre